Who is CDI Affiliated Services?

 Should I contact or pay CDI Affiliated Services?

-The best way to go about dealing with CDI Affiliated Services is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like CDI Affiliated Services for millions of clients nationwide.
+The most effective way to deal with CDI Affiliated Services is to work with a credit repair professional.
+They delete millions of negative items every year from companies like CDI Affiliated Services on behalf of their clients.

 Will CDI Affiliated Services sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
-It’s also quite possible that you may never hear from or have to deal with CDI Affiliated Services again.
+They help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
+It’s also possible that you never hear from or have to deal with CDI Affiliated Services again.

 CDI Affiliated Services Complaints